 An OSAP overpayment occurs when you are in receipt of more OSAP funding (loans and/or grants) than you’re entitled to receive.
 This could be because of a change in your course load or because you did not accurately report all of your income during the study period (e.g. part-time jobs, GRAs, GTAs, etc.).
-You will be sent a notice from the Ministry of Advanced Education and Skills Development advising you of your overpayment.
+You will be sent a notice from the Ministry of Training, Colleges and Universities advising you of your overpayment.
 The notice may be sent by email or by letter to your mailing address.

 Tuition & fee refunds